vaastav/CS416-Tanks/PROPOSAL.md

 We'll use go for nearly everything.
 We'll use a simple 2D game engine, so that we don't have to work too hard on graphics.
 We'll use a games library to facilitate that development, but otherwise we'll stick to relatively standard go.

+# SWOT Analysis

+## Strengths

+* Team members have worked with each other on the previous assignments of the course.

+* Team members are diligent and punctual.

+* All members are good at researching as well as solving potential issues.

+## Weaknesses

+* There are very limited resources available for building a low-latency distributed game.

+* None of the members have any prior experience with making multiplayer online games.

+## Opportunities

+* We can make the game as complex as we would like given the time limitations that would allow us to expand on the distriuted system we are aiming to make.

+* Conflict-Free Replicated Data Types is a very new concept for all of the members and would require a lot of work for a proper implementation.

+## Threats

+* Commitment to exams or assignments from other courses may interfere with progress.

+* None of us have any experience with GoVector, ShiViz or Dinv, all of which we are aiming to incorporate in our project.

 # Resources

 <https://www.cs.ubc.ca/~gberseth/projects/ArmGame/ARM%20Game%20With%20Distributed%20States%20-%20Glen%20Berseth,%20Ravjot%20%20%20%20%20%20Singh.pdf>